kasun04/restful-service-local/README.md

 service<http> OrderMgtService {

-     // Resource that handles the HTTP GET requests that are directed to a specific order using path "/orders/<orderID>"
+    @Description {value:"Resource that handles the HTTP GET requests that are directed to a specific order using path '/orders/<orderID>'"}
     @http:resourceConfig {
         methods:["GET"],
         path:"/order/{orderId}"